skybert/skybert-net/src/unix/git/git.md

 ## Renaming a branch

+The first command just renames it locally, the second publishes that new branch name while the third command deletes the old branch on the remote.

     $ git branch -m <current name> <new name>
     $ git push origin <new name>
     $ git push origin :<current name>

+## Deleting a (remote) branch

-The first command just renames it locally, the second publishes that new branch name while the third command deletes the old branch on the remote.
+The first command deletes the branch locally and the second "pushes" the delete to the reomote server.

+    $ git branch -D <branch name>
+    $ git push origin --delete <branch name>

 ## Set up your own a git repository on your server